WASHINGTON—President Joe Biden made a surprise appearance in the White House press briefing room on Oct. 4 to take questions from reporters.

 “But when you have proxies as irrational as Hezbollah and the Houthis, it’s a hard thing to determine.”

 On Oct.
-1, Iran launched nearly 200 ballistic missiles against Israel, targeting its air bases and the Mossad headquarters in Tel Aviv.
+1, Iran launched nearly 200 ballistic missiles at Israel, targeting its air bases and the Mossad headquarters in Tel Aviv.
 With the help of the United States and its partners, Israel was able to defeat the attack.

 The Israeli government pledged to retaliate, although it’s unclear if it will target the Iranian leadership and its nuclear program.
 Israel has long viewed Tehran as the epicenter of all regional efforts that threaten its security.

 Biden, 81, has faced criticism for failing to appear at the White House press briefing room.
-Media reports have also pointed out that he has held fewer news conferences and media interviews than did Presidents Donald Trump and Barack Obama during their terms in office.
+Media reports have also pointed out that he has held fewer news conferences and media interviews than did presidents Donald Trump and Barack Obama during their terms in office.

 When asked if he would reconsider his decision to drop out of the 2024 race, Biden said jokingly, “I’m back in,” before heading for the door.